chayon123/MyFancyJavaProject/README.md

 # MyFancyJavaProject
 This is our java project.
-This is a assignment in our software lab.
-Here we are two collaborator handle this repository.
+This is a assignment in our software theory.
+Here we are two collaborator handle this repository. chion ghosh(x), sumayra islam(y)